 As for apps, we recommend Gaia GPS as your primary means of smartphone navigation.
-At $10 a year, it’s a well priced and reliable app.
+At $19.99 a year, it’s a well priced and reliable app.
 Although there are other good programs available, we’re pointing our readers towards Gaia as we’ve had excellent, longterm experience, particularly with iPhones.
 If Gaia offers more functionality than you need, MapOut (iPhone only) is an easy to use alternative with some very nice features: you can quickly drop markers to see both distances between parts of the route you’re following and a profile, and create reroutes on the fly.
 Maps are on the basic side, but they download quickly.

-Whatever app you choose, just make sure you’re familiar with it!
-As a general note, programs like Gaia GPS and others also allow users to download the relevant maps for their ride that can be accessed offline.
+Whatever app you choose, just make sure you’re familiar with it.
+As a general note, programs like Gaia GPS, Mapout, AlpineQuest, and others also allow users to download the relevant maps for their ride that can be accessed offline.
 We’d suggest also downloading a buffer map of the surrounding area, in case you stray off your route.

-We also highly recommend downloading a copy of the route into Ride With GPS’ own app (even if you don’t download the relevant maps), as this will allow you to access POIs and all their details, along with profiles, distances, and stats that can be seen on our embedded maps.
+We also highly recommend downloading a copy of the route into Ride With GPS’ own app (even if you don’t download the relevant maps), as this will guarantee you can access POIs and all their details, along with profiles, distances, and stats that can be seen on our embedded maps.

-Additionally, we recommend supplementing a specialist navigation app like Gaia with a free, easy to learn one like Maps.me as a backup.
+Additionally, we recommend supplementing a specialist, paid navigation app like Gaia with a free, easy to learn one like Maps.me as a backup.
 Maps.me is a useful way of seeing major road arteries around the route; these can serve as bailout option in a technical or medical emergency.